 Session 5 of 5 in the "Aging Out or Growing Together?"
 Series (view series page for full details)

 Flipping the Youth Services Paradigm to Better Support Young Adulthood

 This five-part learning series is an open forum and discussion group for agencies and individuals that serve transition-aged youth and young adults.
 We will examine how our collective organizational values, implementation strategies, program design, and goals might expand to support the evolving, holistic needs of this age group.

-Join us for a panel discussion session on November 30th as we kick off this series that will bring together a diverse mix of youth-serving organizations to learn from each other's work and uplift the complex and comprehensive needs of transition aged youth.
+Join us for a panel discussion session on July 26th as we close this series that's brought together a diverse mix of youth-serving organizations to learn from each other's work and uplift the complex and comprehensive needs of transition aged youth.

 We will explore the creative ways youth-serving organizations are adjusting to best support them.
 Beyond exploring barriers to meaningful engagement and service provision, this generative space will also unpack culturally and developmentally appropriate models that support young adults in attaining wellness and self-actualization through guided conversation and promising-practice spotlights.

 Series Learning Objectives